 What complicates matters here is how the policy lumps together anchoring and mooring as one activity, which it calls moorage, when boaters generally consider them to be entirely different.
 Anchoring involves the vessel’s own ground tackle, which can be easily deployed and retrieved.
 Mooring, on the other hand, generally means connecting the boat to a semipermanent buoy that is fixed to the bottom with a weight or anchor.
 One might argue that a floating cottage with heavy anchors or concrete blocks holding it in position is effectively moored, but any boater who chucks a readily retrievable anchor or lump of cement over the side will argue that what they’re doing is anchoring.
 The single term moorage avoids defining exactly what an anchor is.
 In any event, there’s no such language in the Canada Shipping Act.

 The reasonable goal of the MNRF policy is to prevent the province’s waters from turning into a squatter’s heaven of floating residences seeking safe legal harbour as pseudo vessels with constitutionally guaranteed anchoring rights.
-The policy considers “reasonable moorage” to be a “vessel mooring over the Crown bed of a navigable waterway for a period not to exceed 21 days (at the discretion of the Area Supervisor based on local circumstances).”
+The policy considers “reasonable moorage” to be a “vessel mooring over the Crown bed of a navigable waterway for a period not to exceed 21 days (at the discretion of the Area Supervisor based on local circumstances),” which is consistent with Reg.
+161/17.
 One exception is “unlimited vessel mooring over the Crown bed of a navigable waterway by the owner of adjacent waterfront property, or property fronted by a road allowance or Crown reserve (Note: This right does not extend to floating cottages, residences etc. unless the operator is exercising the right of reasonable moorage while travelling).”
 In other words, MNRF is prepared to extend to property owners an unlimited right to anchor a boat on adjacent waters, whether using ground tackle or a fixed mooring, even though the property owner has title to neither the water or the land beneath it.
 Such a right however is subject to assurances that the boat (or swim float, or dock) doesn’t interfere with navigation.
 Another key exception to the 21-day anchoring limitation is “any mooring [that is] required due to weather, mechanical or life-threatening emergency only, length of time determined by circumstance.”

 Note as well that the 21 days need not be consecutive.
 You cannot, for example, occupy Crown land for 20 consecutive days, leave for a day to get supplies, and reoccupy the same location without running afoul of the 21-day policy.